 Choosing the best backpack for Peru is going to be one of the first significant decisions you make before you travel.
-Your backpack is going to be your mobile home for weeks or even months, especially if Peru is just part of a wider backpacking trip in South America — and it will contain everything you pack for Peru.
+Your backpack is going to be your mobile home for weeks or even months — especially if Peru is just part of a wider backpacking trip in South America — and it will contain everything you pack for Peru.
 So choose wisely…

 What Size Backpack for Peru and/or South America?

 Backpack sizes (measured by volume in liters) range from tiny 5 liter daypacks to huge 85 liter travelpacks.
 Picking the right size backpack for Peru and South America depends on a few things, like how much you actually want to pack, how much you’re willing to carry, and your body size.